Creating a secure login process between your app and server

 Using nonce correctly helps prevent replay attacks (opens new window).

-For more information on the API call in the diagram, refer to the following topic in the LINE Login API reference:
+For more information on the API call in the diagram, see this topic in the LINE Login API reference:

-For details about how to handle the ID token and nonce on your server, refer to the following items:
+For details about how to handle the ID token and nonce on your server, see these items:

 - Using ID tokens on your server (LINE SDK for iOS Swift)